 on Align Helicopters if you are interested in learning more about them.

-From the small Trex 250 to the large 800E Trekker, Align's parts and components in all their kits are top notch and offer great value (obviously why I now fly three Trex 600's, a 700E, and a 250.
+From the small Trex 250 to the large 800E Trekker, Align's parts and components in all their kits are top notch and offer great value (obviously why I now fly three Trex 600's, a 700E, an 800E, and a 250.
 Once again just like Blade, Align's parts availability and pricing are outstanding.

 Electric helicopters are a compromise between size, power, performance, and flight times - in the years to come, those compromises will fade substantially - in fact, they already have.
 I only have one nitro heli left in the fleet, and I only flew it once last year compared to the hundreds of flights on my electrics - yep, I'm one of those old nitro guys who has be been converted - 100%!

 The Setup & Tips For Electric Collective Pitch RC Helicopters e-book is all about setting up a collective pitch RC helicopter with a computerized radio to turn it into the perfect trainer.
 Click on the image of the book to find out more about what information is covered in this, my most popular & #1 selling e-book.

 The 120/140 Degree Swashplate Setup & Levelling e-book shows how to properly setup and level a 120,135, or 140 degree electronically mixed swash to attain perfect interaction and a trimmed out bird off the bench.
 Click on the image of the book to learn more about it.

 RC helicopter training gear is the essential training aid used when learning to hover and fly most RC helicopters, this e-book shows how to build them.
 If you want to learn more about what's inside, click on the image of the book.